Catherine Dolgorukova: Mistress of Alexander II

 Alexander insisted that Catherine and their children remain nearby.
 He saw her three or four times a week when she was escorted by the police to a private apartment in the Winter Palace and they wrote to one another every day and sometimes several times each day, often discussing the pleasure they found in making love.
 In one 28-page letter, written when Catherine was pregnant, she asked the Emperor to remain faithful to her "for I know you are capable in one moment when you want to make it, to forget that you desire only me, and to go and make it with another woman."
 Twenty nine of the previously unpublished passionate letters the couple wrote to one another were auctioned off in May 2007 for high sums.
 Alexander II sketched Catherine in the nude, rented her a mansion in St. Petersburg, and thought of her constantly.

-Alexander II Catherine went to great lengths to hide their relationship.
+Alexander II and Catherine went to great lengths to hide their relationship.
 They never signed their letters to one another with their real names and used the code word "bingerle" to refer to the sex act.
 When she went into labor with her third child, Boris, in February 1876, Catherine insisted on being taken to the Winter Palace, where she gave birth in the Emperor's rooms, but the baby was taken back to Catherine's private residence while Catherine recovered from childbirth in the Emperor's rooms for nine days.
 Boris caught cold and died a few weeks later.

 Alexander II's family and court disapproved of their relationship.
 Catherine was accused of scheming to become Empress and influencing Alexander towards liberalism.
 Allegedly, she engaged with unscrupulous businessmen.
 On 1 March 1880, there was an explosion in the dining room of the Winter Palace.
 Alexander ran upstairs to Catherine's rooms, shouting "Katya, my dearest Katya!"
-Alexander's brother-in-law Prince Alexander of Hesse and by Rhine was furious that he had forgotten Empress Marie, who was also in the Palace and might have been injured in the assassination attempt.
+Alexander's brother-in-law Prince Alexander of Hesse and by Rhine was furious that he had forgotten Empress Marie, who was also in the palace and might have been injured in the assassination attempt.

 Fearing that she might become the target of assassins, Alexander moved Catherine and their children to the third floor of the Winter Palace by the winter of 1880.
 Courtiers spread stories that Alexander's dying wife was forced to hear the noise of Catherine's children moving about overhead, but the rooms of Empress Marie and Catherine were far apart.
 Though the Emperor had been unfaithful on many occasions in the past, his relationship with Catherine began after the Empress, who had had eight children, stopped having intercourse with her husband on the advice of her doctors.
 After the Empress asked to meet his children with Catherine, the Emperor brought their two older children, George and Olga, to the Empress's bedside and she kissed and blessed both children.
 Both the Emperor and his wife were in tears during the meeting.